-Analysis | So what *does* Trump want to do with a second term, anyway?
+Analysis | So what does Trump want to do with a second term, anyway?

 Last Saturday, speaking at his first major campaign rally since the coronavirus pandemic emerged, Trump actually outlined a second-term agenda in broad terms.
 But as he did so, he couldn't help but interject with asides and defenses and attacks.

-“A vote for Republicans is a vote for better schools, better jobs, safer families, and stronger communities for all Americans,” he said, introducing the section of his prepared speech which was meant to make the case for another four years.
+“A vote for Republicans is a vote for better schools, better jobs, safer families and stronger communities for all Americans,” he said, introducing the section of his prepared speech that was meant to make the case for another four years.
 “There is no limit to what we can together achieve with four more years."

 “With your help, we will lift millions of our citizens from welfare to work, dependence to independence, and poverty to prosperity,” he continued.

-I'll interject here to note that transcripts of Trump's speeches don't convey the way in which he obviously reads the room and reacts to it.
+I’ll interject here to note that transcripts of Trump’s speeches don’t convey the way in which he obviously reads the room and reacts to it.
 Most politicians understand that speeches are given in part to establish a record to which they can refer.
-Trump, though, can't stand to see the audience be bored and can't introduce a thought without ensuring that it's framed the way he wants.
-So after talking about lifting Americans to prosperity, he had to add that it was China's fault that things weren't currently great.
+Trump, though, can’t stand to see the audience bored and can’t introduce a thought without ensuring that it’s framed the way he wants.
+So after talking about lifting Americans to prosperity, he had to add that it was China’s fault that things weren’t currently great.

 “That’s what’s happening,” he said, deviating from the prepared comments.
 “That’s what’s happening and that was happening at a level that nobody ever thought they’d see.
-It was happening before this COVID came in.
-It was happening at a level that nobody believed possible and then China sent us the plague.”
+It was happening before this covid came in.
+It was happening at a level that nobody believed possible, and then China sent us the plague.”

 Then on to other issues.

-“We will protect Medicare and Social Security for our great seniors and we'll always protect patients with pre-existing conditions, always, always,” he said.
+“We will protect Medicare and Social Security for our great seniors, and we’ll always protect patients with preexisting conditions, always, always,” he said.
 (His administration this week urged the Supreme Court to throw out the preexisting condition protections included in Obamacare.)
 “We will appoint more judges to interpret the Constitution as written.
-We will end deadly sanctuary cities, we will finish the wall, which has now 212 miles built."
+We will end deadly sanctuary cities, we will finish the wall, which has now 212 miles built.”

-Another riff: the wall is beautiful and it was hard to build and there's “something wrong” with Democrats, etc.
+Another riff: The wall is beautiful and it was hard to build and there’s “something wrong” with Democrats, etc.

-“We will elect a Republican Congress to create a fair, safe, sane, and lawful system of immigration that puts American workers first,” he continued.
-“We will revitalize our cities and we will build gleaming new roads, bridges, tunnels, and airports all across our land."
+“We will elect a Republican Congress to create a fair, safe, sane and lawful system of immigration that puts American workers first,” he continued.
+“We will revitalize our cities and we will build gleaming new roads, bridges, tunnels and airports all across our land."

-“We will become the world's premier pharmacy, drugstore, and medical manufacturer,” he continued, adding that this was already happening.
-“We will never hesitate to kill America's terrorist enemies."
+“We will become the world’s premier pharmacy, drugstore and medical manufacturer,” he continued, adding that this was already happening.
+“We will never hesitate to kill America’s terrorist enemies."

 A riff about the Islamic State.

-“We will launch a new age of American ambition in space and the United States will be the first station to land on Mars,” he continued.
+“We will launch a new age of American ambition in space, and the United States will be the first station to land on Mars,” he continued.

 A riff about the recent launch of a SpaceX rocket.